 7.0 Using Advanced Player Lists and the Asterisk Button

 There are also player lists that Draft Dominator can generate for you to utilize during any given fantasy draft.
-These lists include: Depth Charts; Complimentary Players; and Position Tiers, and they are available by hitting the blue Asterisk button between the Filter and the Wrench buttons at the top of the player list column (the Dominate tab on the bottom of your phone screen).
+These lists include: Depth Charts; Complimentary Players; and Position Tiers, and they are available by hitting the blue Asterisk button between the Filter and the Wrench buttons at the top of the player list column.
 See the graphic below:

 7.1 Depth Charts